mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_register_web.md

 ## Create the REST API data model

 For JSON-based REST APIs only, you can enter the JSON schema model for the API data on the **Models** tab.
 This tab is not displayed for web service APIs.
 This model is optional and describes the data that is passed to the API as the request payload or returned from the API as the response payload.
 The data model is then displayed for application developers in the **API Catalog**, in API Manager or in API Portal.

-{{< alert title="Tip" color="primary" >}}You can add/edit the data model for a manually created REST API, but this is read-only for an imported REST API.
+Alternatively, you can add or edit the data model for a manually created REST API, but this model is read-only for an imported REST API.
 In this case, the data model is part of the imported definition, and cannot be changed.
-However, if you need to update the model (for example, to fix a bug in the schema), you can do so by cloning the API as described in the next section.{{< /alert >}}
+However, if you need to update the model (for example, to fix a bug in the schema), you can do so by cloning the API as described in the next section.

 ## Manage back-end API lifecycle

+The API Admin can configure all back-end APIs to be editable by default by using the **Allow users to modify Backend APIs** option in **API Manager settings**.

-When you have registered the back-end API, you can select it from the list of registered APIs, click **Manage selected**, and choose one of the following options:
+After you have registered the back-end API, you can select it from the list of registered APIs, click **Manage selected**, and choose one of the following options:

 * **Delete**: Deletes the selected API(s) registered in the **API Registration** > **Backend API** view.
 You can delete APIs created as front-end APIs in the **Frontend API** view.
 * **Clone API**: Creates a copy of the selected REST API, which you can then edit as required.
 You cannot clone a back-end API imported from a WSDL-based web service.